-The two things I wanted to see in Valley of Fire State Park on our way to Vegas were the Fire Wave and Pastel Canyon.
-The Fire Wave is rumored to be super cool, almost rivaling, and not to be confused with, the wave in Arizona.
+The two things I wanted to see in Valley of Fire State Park in Nevada on our way to Vegas were the Fire Wave and Pastel Canyon.
+The Fire Wave is rumored to be super cool, almost rivaling, and not to be confused with, The Wave in Arizona.
 More on that later.
-And Pastel Canyon is supposed to look a little bit like East threw up all over it.
-It’s safe to say my expectations were high.
+And Pastel Canyon is supposed to look a little bit like Easter threw up all over it.
+It’s safe to say my expectations were high after taking a gander at good old Google images.

-I don’t want to ruin anyones experience here, but I want to keep things real here.
+I don’t want to ruin anyone’s experience here, but I want to keep things real here.
 I was let down by both.
-Ill start with Pastel Canyon, the thing I REALLY wanted to see.
-I asked at the visitors center and was told it was by dip 5.
+I’ll start with Pastel Canyon, the thing I REALLY wanted to see.
+I asked at the visitors center and was told it was by dip 5 (or parking number 3.)
 Alright, to dip 5 we go!
 We parked Meredith (my adorable little car) and set off into what we assumed was Pastel Canyon.
-It’s just sort of a crack that looks like the start of a slot canyon that goes on getting a little deeper, but never too crazy.
+It’s just sort of a crack that looks like the start of a slot canyon that goes on getting a little deeper, but nothing like Antelope Canyon in Arizona, arguably the most popular slot canyon ever.

 After following this for a bit, among rocks that were slightly tinged pink, orange, and yellow, we climbed up out of it and started wandering around on top of the rock.
-I will admit there are some pretty cool sections on the ground here with some fairly bold colors, but nothing I would rave over.
-No blues or purples or anything like that.
+I will admit there are some pretty cool sections on the ground here with some fairly bold colors, but nothing like I was imagining, which isn’t actually all that surprising.
+And to be fair, it was pastel, so it did live up to its name.
+It’s called Pastel Canyon for a reason.
 I thought it was cooler outside of the slot canyon section.

-Once we were up there, I went a little further up and along and could see people over a little ways.
+Once we were up there, I went a little further up and along and could see people over a little further.
 SPOILER ALERT: this is the Fire Wave.
 It would have been way easier to get there from where I was and would have involved a lot less walking in the heat.
 However, we didn’t go this way as we didn’t know what it was and didn’t want to make ourselves walk even more.
 Ha.
 Good one, right?
 That meant we turned around before making it to the Fire Wave.
+It was cool getting to see the Fire Wave trail, but we were practically already there and just didn’t know it.

 - Again, as usual, bring lots of water.
 Sometimes this trail is actually closed because of heat, but it’s still incredibly hot when it is open.
 Water.
 Lots of water.